stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 $$\frac{c_j}{n_j+100*f_j}=\lambda$$

-This gives us an interpretation of $\lambda$: it is the expected return from picking any one of the boxes.
+This gives us an interpretation of $`\lambda`$: it is the expected return from picking any one of the boxes.
 The Nash equilibrium is hence achieved when all of the boxes have identical expected value.
 This can be used to find an equilibrium strategy $\left\lbrace p_i\right\rbrace$ by letting $f_i=p_i$.
 Now for some concrete numbers: the containers contain the following amounts:

 $$c_i=10,000*\left\lbrace 10, 80, 37, 17, 90, 31, 50, 20, 73, 89 \right\rbrace.$$